w3c/window-management/additional_explorations.md

 TODO: Add additional use cases and examples of how they would be solved.

-## Surface events on window bounds or state changes
+## Surface events on window bounds, state, or display mode changes

 Currently, `Window` fires an event when content is resized:
 [onresize](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onresize).
-There may be value in firing events when windows move or when state changes:
+There may be value in firing events when windows move, when the state changes, or when the display mode changes:
 * Add `"onmove"`, `"onwindowdrag"`, and `"onwindowdrop"` Window events
 * Add `"onwindowstate"` Window event for state changes

-This allows sites to observe window placement and state changes, useful for recognizing, persisting, and restoring user preferences for specific windows.
+* Add `"onwindowdisplaymode"` Window event for display mode changes

+This would allow sites to observe window placement, state, and display mode changes, useful for recognizing, persisting, and restoring user preferences for specific windows.
 This would also be useful in scenarios where the relative placement of windows might inform automated placement of accompanying windows (eg. a grid of windows or 'child' window behavior).

 ## Support multiple fullscreen elements from a single document